Jellyfish-130/gallery-service/README.md

 # Jelly-Fish

 > System Design Capstone Project.
-This is the back-end capstone design of the gallery service for a premium home rental web application.
+This is the back-end capstone design project for the gallery service component of a premium home rental web application.

 ## Related Projects